Being Broke Is Temporary But Being Poor Is a State of Mind

 man turned out his pockets / rich poor concept

 In school, Rishi was by far, the ‘richest’ among all of us.
 And because he was my friend, I had the privilege to spend time with him in his fancy house, which was equipped with all the latest gadgets.
-He even had a colour TV with a remote in the days when a black & white TV set too was a luxury.
-As the years went by, we lost touch.
+He even had a color TV with a remote in the days when even a black & white TV set was considered a luxury.
+As the years went by, I lost touch with my friend.

 This news disconcerted me and I started doing some digging into his life when I found an old article about him in a prominent Mumbai newspaper.
 It reported that Rishi’s father had died leaving him clueless about the business.
 Rishi was left with only his father’s debt and a crushed spirit.